 Both Jindabyne and Cooma offer plenty of restaurant and bar options to either relax or kick on depending on how you are feeling.

-If you are looking to unwind then your best bet will be either the Banjo Patterson Inn or Lake Jindabyne Hotel.
+If you are looking to unwind, then your best bet will be either the Banjo Patterson Inn or Lake Jindabyne Hotel.
 Both offer a decent pub-style menu (offering specials on alternative nights if you are on a budget) with a good selection of beverages and ample opportunity to kick on after if you so desire.

 If you are looking for something a little more low-key, and maybe just a decent feed, then I would recommend Mario’s Mineshaft, Thai E Saan and the Beach Burrito Co.
+All excellent options but tend to get busy in peak season, so book ahead.

 Where Do You Get Snow Gear?

-If this headline grabbed your interest then the chances are you won’t own your own snow gear.
+If this headline grabbed your interest, then the chances are you won’t own your own snow gear.
 Don’t fret!
 There are several options for picking up snow gear no matter what you are looking for.

 Where To Get Snowboading/Ski Lessons?